campim/DSAPython/README.md

 **13. binary_search.py :** Simple binary search example, with quick sort as ordering algorithm and random generated numbers.

+**14. simple_stack.py :** Very simple example of a stack of integer numbers in python, showing classes.

 LICENSING

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public